pointonsoftware/pscore/README.md

 The repository consists of three main folders and their subfolders:
  - **core**
-    - domain - contains the business workflow and components
+    - domain - business workflow and components
-    - entity - contains the business entities
+    - entity - business entities
  - **orchestra**
     - application - presentation layer
-    - datamanager - stores and retrieves to/from the database
+    - datamanager - data and database
  - **utility** - helper classes like logger, fileio, etc.

 ---